 See Appendix One for a template of a form to log HSWA interactions.

 Note we can supply additional resources to assist church leaders when an event happens.
 See Appendix Two for details.

-o manage, eliminate and minimise risks and hazards:
+I on to manage, eliminate and minimise risks and hazard